AndrewAkinson/python3-therion-analyzer/README.md

 example.
 The `-a` and `-e` options work similarly, but _modify_ the default keyword set rather than replacing it.

+Note that only _active_ keywords are found, not any that have been 'commented out'.

 With the `-o` option, the internal pandas dataframe is saved to a spreadsheet.
 The top row is a header row, then there is one row for each keyword instance, in the order in which they appeared when